The Five College Consortium

 - Sustainability Studies

 Each Mount Holyoke student may complete one Five College certificate in addition to the major elected and any second major or minor and/or a Nexus elected.
+For information about whether courses can be applied both to a Five College certificate and another Mount Holyoke degree requirement, please consult the double-counting information in the Academic Regulations chapter of this catalog.

 Languages through the Five College Center for the Study of World Languages